Boston College Introduction

 Founded in 1863, Boston College is a Jesuit, Catholic university located six miles from downtown Boston with an enrollment of 9,445 full-time undergraduates and 5,125 graduate and professional students.
 Ranked 35 among national universities, Boston College has 878 full-time and 1,201 FTE faculty, 2,750 non-faculty employees, an operating budget of $1.2 billion, and an endowment in excess of $2.8 billion.Job Description

 Theoffice of University Advancement supports the mission of Boston College bypromoting a culture of inclusion that values each individual.
-Our recruitingpractices support that commitment to build diverse teams reflecting ourcommunity; students, alumni, parents and friends of Boston College.Closing Statement
+Our recruitingpractices support that commitment to building diverse teams reflecting ourcommunity; students, alumni, parents, and friends of Boston College.Closing Statement

 Boston College offers a broad and competitive range of benefits depending on your job classification eligibility: